What are the most spectacular roads in Iran?

 Chalus Road (Road 59) is a stunning drive located in Chalus, a suburb of Tehran, the Iranian capital.
 It is one of the busiest roads in the country

-Dalani Pass, also known as Tateh Pass, is a high mountain pass situated at an elevation of 2,601m (8,533ft) above the sea level.
-This breathtaking pass is nestled in the Kurdistan Province of Iran, near the border with Iraq.
+Dalani Pass is a high mountain pass at an elevation of 2,601m (8,533ft) above sea level, located in the Kurdistan Province of Iran, near the border with Iraq.

-Salambar Pass is a high mountain pass at an elevation of 3.204m (10,511ft) above the sea level, located in the Elburz Mountains Range in Mazandaran Province, northern Iran.
+Salambar Pass is a high mountain pass at an elevation of 3,204m (10,511ft) above sea level, located in Iran.
 The road to the summit is a narrow dirt road, a steep serpentine, with a deep abyss to the right hand.
-It's one of the highest roads of the country.
+It's one of the highest roads in the country.

-Amir Kabir Dam is a high mountain dam at an elevation of 1.610m (5,280ft) above the sea level, located in Alborz Province, northern Iran.
+Amir Kabir Dam is a high mountain dam at an elevation of 1,610m (5,280ft) above sea level, located in Alborz Province of Iran.

 The Maranjab Caravansary is located in the most northern part of Isfahan Province, in Iran.